leej3/pandoc_resume/markdown/resume_John_Lee.md

 Whenever I'm solving a problem, I seek to build off what already exists.
 Python and git excel as tools for this community driven approach.

+**Relational databases:**
+I have used SQLAlchemy's to define object relational mappings for convenient interaction with databases from Python.
 <!--
-**Relational databases:** I have experience with SQL from teaching courses in Software Carpentry and from using SQLAlchemy to connect to pre-existing databases.
+I have experience with SQL from teaching courses in Software Carpentry and from using SQLAlchemy to connect to pre-existing databases.
 -->
 <!--
 **Medicare and insurance claims data:** When working at Virginia Hospital Center, I worked with some records of CPT codes.
 My experience with this was limited to a couple of months though.